PoojaManikonda/Diabetes-prediction-r/README.md

 # Diabetes Prediction using R

 ## 📌 Project Overview
-This project predicts the likelihood of a person having diabetes using clinical and demographic data.
+This project predicts the likelihood of a person having diabetes risk using clinical and demographic data.
 The analysis was conducted in R using statistical and machine learning techniques.

 ## 📊 Dataset